 Whenever you invest there will be some risk.
 We help you manage it when you trade forex with Spread Co.

 When you trade forex you’re trading on margin.
 So you’re using leverage to gain exposure to a potentially higher profit.
-This approach also means that your potential loss could be many times greater than your initial outlay.
+However, it is important to note that using leverage also means losses are amplified too.
 We call this an investment risk.

 To help you manage this risk, there are useful risk management features included in your Spread Co account.